dcbeergoddess/webdev_2020_coltsteele/54_APP_AUTHENTICATION_SETUP/README.md

   res.send('THIS IS SECRET!
 YOU CANNOT SEE ME UNLESS YOU ARE LOGGED IN') });
 ```
+- now we can't see secret page unless we login with credentials in the database

+### Auth Demo: Logout

 ### Auth Demo: Require Login Middleware